 JUSNL would like to develop the projects in a sustainable manner.
 Towards this objective, an Environmental and Social Management Framework (ESMF) has been developed to lay out a mechanism for integrating environmental and social concerns into the planning, designing and implementation phase of JPSIP.
 Based on the higher level guidance provided in the ESMF, each project component is undergoing a project specific Environmental and Social Impact Assessment (ESIA).
-Based on which an Environmental and Social Management Plan (ESMP) laid down for all the sub-project.
+Based on outcome of the assessment, a project specific Environmental and Social Management Plan (ESMP) is laid down for all the sub-projects.